I actually began my career on Madison Avenue,

 To get the best possible agency partners takes a lot of hard work, starting with defining what you need, how much you may need, what competition you have, what schedules you routinely work against, and where you market lies – local, regional, national, global.
 Then, find a range of partners that can both satisfy those needs and develop meaningful working relationships with your marketing team and company leaders.
 And above all, not just be creative for creative sake but creative to build a lasting, positive impression for what you are selling.
 When we started out, that was pretty much the rule rather than the exception.

-We worked closely with both legends in the agency world at legendary agencies and we worked for and with companies that were known for their legendary marketing with legendary leaders and marketing departments.
-In essence we grew up in a world where we were exposed to brilliant creative thinking and both sides mentored us.
-And over the years it served us well.
+I worked closely with both legends in the agency world at legendary agencies and worked for and with companies that were known for their legendary marketing with legendary leaders and marketing departments.
+In essence, I grew up in a world exposed to brilliant creative thinking and mentoring from both sides.
+And over the years it served me well.